werf/werf/docs/_includes/reference/cli/werf_kubectl_plugin_list.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
-List all available plugin files on a user&#39;s PATH.
+List all available plugin files on a user's PATH.

- Available plugin files are those that are: - executable - anywhere on the user&#39;s PATH - begin with &#34;kubectl-&#34;
+ Available plugin files are those that are: - executable - anywhere on the user's PATH - begin with "kubectl-"

 {{ header }} Syntax